 Preventing child abuse through parent education, promoting literacy, fighting human trafficking, empowering women – especially mothers & children.
 I try to do the humanitarian thing as much as possible.
 I currently volunteer my free time to helping the women and children in the FLDS community (Fundamentalist Mormons in Southern Utah).

 My last name is legally a heart, as in the heart symbol ♥.
 It’s true.
-The story behind how that beautiful mistake happened is COMING SOON.

 Founder ✒ Technorazzi ♞ Voices for Dignity ♻ Digital MishMasher ☁ Social Media Goof ♻ Technology Evangelist ✿ Mommy Blogger Sort of✎ Parent Educator ✄ Gingerbread Lover ❤ Marriage Officiant (True)★ Idealist ✚ Feminist ♛ Children’s Literacy Advocate ❤ Baby Nurturer ☤ Geek Promoter ✔ Ventriloquist ☂ Mother of Invention ⚡ Chicken Photographer ❀ Connector & Networker ♼ Graphic Designer ❖ Web Master ♣ Author ☛ Pink Lover ❤ Humanitarian ♥ Believer ✤